cube3power/atsd/rule-engine/email-action.md

 A [window](window.md) is an in-memory object created by the rule engine for each unique combination of metric, entity, and tags extracted from incoming commands.

-As the new data is received and old data is removed from the window, the rule engine re-evaluates the expression which can cause the status of the current window to change, triggering an email.
+As the new data is received and old data is removed from the window, the rule engine re-evaluates the condition which can cause the status of the current window to change, triggering an email.

 ### Initial Status